 The Transformation of Milton Hershey School’s Recreation Program

-When Milton Hershey was giving a reporter a tour of the school in 1924, they encountered a group of excited boys.
+When Milton Hershey was giving a reporter a tour of the school in 1924, they encountered a group of excited boys that were participating in the school’s recreation program.
 When Mr. Hershey asked what they were doing, they told him they had captured a toad in the playhouse.
 And what did Mr. Hershey do when the boys proudly escorted him to the playhouse to show off their discovery?
 He got down on his hands and knees and played with the toad.

 Enhancing the Original Program